SOPA can provide a quicker and cheaper alternative to going to court or tribunal.

 If you have entered into a residential building contract with an owner after 1 March 2021 you may be able to issue a claim seeking payment under SOPA.

-However from 26 June 2021 all home building contracts for works of more than $20,000 must contain the Security of Payment Guide published by NSW Fair Trading.
+Home building contracts for works of more than $20,000 must contain the Security of Payment Guide published by NSW Fair Trading.

 The first step to getting paid under SOPA is to issue a payment claim which is a short statement that details the payment owed for building and construction works.